FallerS/FallerS.github.io/_posts/2021-01-15-Risk_measurement_and_creating_the_analysis_module.md

-This will close out the basic functions to analyze return series. for the next posts we will take a look at portfolio optimization :)
+This will close out the basic functions to analyze return series.
+For the next posts we will take a look at portfolio optimization :)